 Instead of placing a lot of large images on your page, show thumbnails of those images and enable Click to Enlarge so that your visitors can click on the images that they want to see full size.
 This will reduce the loading time for your pages.

-You can display a caption below your photo by clicking the Caption and Alternative Text button with the icon that looks like a white tag, entering a caption in the text field labeled Caption, and clicking Save.
+You can display a caption below your photo by clicking the Caption and Alternative Text button (the white tag icon), entering a caption in the text field labeled Caption, and clicking Save.

-You can link your photos to other pages, so that people go to another page when they click on your photos.
-Follow these steps:
+You can link your photos to other pages by following these steps:

 Click the Chain Link button.

 - If the link is to another page on your site, select the page from the drop down menu below Internal Link.

 - If the link is to one of your blog posts, select the post from the drop down menu below Blog Link.

 - If the link is to a page on another website, enter the page's URL in the box below External Link or Email Address.